 Implementing an authorization system is a must for every app.
-But when it comes to HIPAA requirements, you should be as responsible as never before.
-Spare no expense for the development of two-step verification and independent system for managing the release and disclosure of ePHI.
+But regarding HIPAA requirements, you should be as responsible as never before.
+So spare no expense for developing two-step verification and an independent system for managing the release and disclosure of ePHI.

+Audit control relates to logging who accesses the medical data.
 Log history is a mandatory HIPAA record retention requirement.
 Whenever someone attempts to access ePHI, your software should automatically register the identity that made a request.
 There are a lot of ways to develop this feature.
 For example, you can track the internal ID if the request comes from the registered user.
-If a breach happened, you can put an IP address of an attacker to the log.
+If a breach happens, you can put an IP address of an attacker to the log.

 Administrative Guarantees for HIPAA Compliance

 By now, we figured out the tech side of HIPAA requirements.
 But sometimes, the human factor can lead to even worse consequences than technical gaps.
 Let me provide some recommendations for addressing these issues.